Dishwasher Running For Too Long? 7 Unexpected Causes and Quick Fixes!

 Cause 6: Stuck-in Heating Element – Solutions to Overcome

-Signs and Fixes for a Malfunctioning Heating Element
+Identifying and Fixing a Malfunctioning Heating Element

 Cause 7: Delayed Start Feature – Ensuring Proper Settings